Raxephion/Bell/README.md

-# Bell
-Q# Quantum Simulator and Entanglement
-#This is a simple program that demonstrates quantum superpositioning and quantum entanglement
+This is a simple program that demonstrates quantum superpositioning and quantum entanglement